Ichmed/Thousndoor/World/Places/Galleries of Frost.md

 In the far north of [[_WRK_ polar region]] there is a seemingly endless expanse of ice.
 On closer inspection the floor is made of a large collection of frozen bodies from [[Rosmar]], [[Ursarc]] and [[Humans]].
 It is tradition among many tribes of the [[_WRK_ WALRUS Ocean]], for shamans near there deathbed to come to this place and join the legions of dead frozen bodies.

+[[Shamans]] visit this place and listen to the wind echoing and whispering through the latices of frozen bodies to communicate with their ancestors.